Is Blogging Worth It in 2023?

 1. Affiliate Marketing

-These days ~90% of the consumers trust online reviews as much as personal recommendations made by a friend!
+These days ~90% of consumers trust online reviews as much as personal recommendations made by a friend!

 This is great news for bloggers.